angelobattaglia/gematro/README.md

 # Fork of Gematro

-This is a fork of the popular cryptography/gematria calculator called Gematro, with my private modifications.
+This is a fork of the popular cryptography/gematria calculator called Gematro, with my personal modifications.

 ## changelog

-### QWERTY ciphers
+### QWERTY ciphers addition
 In "calc/ciphers.js" I've added the "QWERTY" ciphers: the extended QWERTY, the ordinal QWERTY and the reduced QWERTY.
 All with their respective reverse ciphers.

 ### Extra Ciphers always visible